The Crag Rat Run – in pictures

 We have now reached Blands Hill, where thankfully we turn right downhill, staying on the right past the Mother Shipton Pub.

-Care needs to be taken over the narrow footpath of Low Bridge crossing back over the Nidd.
+Take care on the narrow footpath across Low Bridge crossing back over the River Nidd.

-We turn right at the Half Moon into the Eastern end of Abbey Road and running downstream with the Nidd.
+We turn right at the Half Moon into the eastern end of Abbey Road, running downstream with the Nidd.

 We quickly pass the ‘House in the Rock’…